-Our main research objectives are:
+Our main research aims are:

 - To deliver a high-quality research environment for students and researchers.

-- To create innovative impact activities.
+- To create innovative impact activities and research outcomes.

 - To encourage collaboration, development of resources and topics into modules and study materials.

-- To build upon current and future collaborative networks to develop strategic partnerships with local, regional, national and international non-academics such as businesses, NGO’s, archives and museums and other universities.
+- To build upon current and future collaborative networks to develop strategic partnerships with local, regional, national and international non-academics such as businesses, NGOs, archives and museums and other universities.

 Yorkshire Fashion Archive

-The Textiles and Fashion Design Research group is home to the Yorkshire Fashion Archive, a collection of haute couture, fashion garments and everyday clothing and accessories.
+The Textiles and Fashion Design research group is home to the Yorkshire Fashion Archive, a collection of haute couture, fashion garments and everyday clothing and accessories.

 It provides a unique historical and cultural record of Yorkshire life and documents clothing produced, purchased and worn by Yorkshire folk throughout the 20th Century.
 The collection reflects changing social attitudes and influences, economic prosperity, global trends and the regional technical excellence in textiles and clothing over a 100 year period.

-We currently have a project funded by the British Academy:
+We currently have several funded projects:

 Examples of academic research previously undertaken in this area include: